alirionx/terraform_dev/README.md

 Management of inventory items.

-## Workflow
+## Repository structure

+This repository is structured as a mono repo that contains the different parts of the infrastructure for our virtual company.

+If you want to create a new part of the infrastructure, place it in a well named subfolder of the projects directory.

+The following workflow should be followed:

 1. All infrastructure is created with terraform
 2. All server configuration is done via ansible (?)
-3. All documentation is done in markdown and with draw.io diagrams
+3. All documentation is done in markdown and with draw.io diagrams (save them both as .drawio and .svg)